 Those of you who know me may go into shock that I haven’t chosen an ICHG Hotel, and instead chosen a Hyatt.
 There are various reasons that only make sense to me.
 Namely, the promise of a morning breakfast included sort of weighed in which sort won in comparison to the Holiday Inn.

-Going into the room – it is truly a “longer term” stay suite as opposed to some suites stayed in.
-As in this place had a full kitchen, living area, bathroom, and a TV mounted on a rotating plyth.
+Going into the room – it is truly a “longer-term” stay suite as opposed to some suites stayed in.
+As in this place had a full kitchen, living area, bathroom, and a TV mounted on a rotating plinth.

 …and yes it had white ginger.
 Haters can continue to hate :p

-Breakfast was variable from the two days I was there – one day it was omelets and sausages, another it was scrambled eggs and what Americans call “bacon”, along with all the usual cereals, juices and coffees
+Breakfast was variable from the two days I was there – one day it was omelettes and sausages, it was scrambled eggs and what Americans call “bacon”, along with all the usual cereals, juices and coffees

 As I’m in Denver, it would be a crying shame not to wander downtown.
 So it’s time for One Time Exception – a Walk in Denver.

 Price: $22 for bus to and from the airport

 Cow Snowed in

 For those of us who don’t drive (or refuse to drive for personal reasons), a warning: Denver is defiantly a “car-required city”, with some cabs off the 16th Street strip, but not as many as I’ve seen in other cities.
 So plan accordingly… or find a flunky who can drive for you 😉

 Sunday morning came around like the ugly thing it is again, after breakfast and checking out, it was time for the off.
 On time, the shuttle van was ready and drove the 5 miles back to the airport.